Agaricus crocodilinus

 Agaricus crocodilinus, commonly known as the crocodile agaricus or macro mushroom, is a species of mushroom in the family Agaricaceae.

 Taxonomy

 Agaricus crocodilinus was first described by William Murrill in 1912.
-It got its name because of its warty surface, reminiscent of a crocodile's skin.
+The specific epithet is in reference to its warty surface, reminiscent of a crocodile's skin.

 Description

-The cap of Agaricus crocodilinus starts out round, before becoming broadly convex.
-5-12 centimeters in diameter when young.
-However, when fully grown, it is 20-40 centimeters.
-The stipe is 6-20 centimeters long and 2-4 centimeters wide, with a ring.
+The cap starts out round, before becoming broadly convex.
+It is 5-12 cm across when young, but can reach 20-40 cm.
+The stipe is 6-20 cm long and 2-4 cm wide, with a ring.
 The gills are free, starting out tannish and later becoming reddish to blackish brown.

+Similar species

-It can sometimes be confused with Agaricus arvensis and A. xanthodermus.
+It can sometimes be confused with Agaricus arvensis and the poisonous A. xanthodermus.

 Habitat and ecology

 Agaricus crocodilinus often grows in prairies and pastures with a lot of grass.
 It is saprophytic.

-Edibility
+Uses

-Agaricus crocodilinus is considered edible and highly regarded.
-However, it often contains maggots, even when young, and can be confused with the poisonous yellow stainer (A. xanthodermus).
-A. crocodilinus has also been known to accumulate cadmium, even in areas without pollution.
+Agaricus crocodilinus is considered edible and highly regarded, but often contains maggots (even when young) and can be confused with at least one poisonous species.
+It has also been known to accumulate the toxic chemical cadmium, even in non-polluted areas.